Error allows Orioles to score winning run over Red Sox - NewsBreak

 Down 1-0, the Orioles tied the game in the eighth inning on a two-out single by Anthony Santander off Matt Barnes.
 Cedric Mullins’ second double of the game set up Santander’s two-strike hit.

-Mullins’ other double broke up a no-hit by Nathan Eovaldi with two outs in the sixth.
+Mullins’ other double broke up a no-hit bid by Nathan Eovaldi with two outs in the sixth.

 After Baltimore starter Spenser Watkins allowed one run on five hits in 4 2/3 innings, six relievers followed.
 Jorge Lopez (2-1) breezed through a perfect ninth and stranded two in the 10th by retiring Alex Verdugo on a ground ball.